dhruviitp/queryFetcher/README.md

   Clear code structure in component driver development , with different components solving different functions and use cases.

 - Load time & Performance:

+Page Load time of this website in desktop is in the range of 0.4 s to 0.6s.

+Screenshots have been added to show perforamce , initial load time :
+First Contentful Paint
+0.2 s
+Largest Contentful Paint
+0.5 s
+Total Blocking Time
+10 ms
+Cumulative Layout Shift
+0
+Speed Index
+0.8 s